Time Travel Back To 17th Century London - With This Royalist Reenactment Along The Mall

 A (somewhat gruesome) contemporary German print of the execution of Charles I outside Banqueting House.
 Image: public domain.

 The reenactment group forms near St James's Palace, on the Mall in period funeral dress at around 11.15am.
-Then, at 11.30am, they proceed to Horse Guard's Parade for a commemorative service, in which a wreath is laid at Banqueting House.
-(It's a well-known, if disputed, piece of London trivia that a black mark at 2pm on the clock above Horse Guards signifies the the time that the axe fell on Charles' neck.)
+At 11.30am, they proceed to Horse Guards Parade where a commemorative 'drumhead' service is held, a colour is trooped and blessed, the Oath of Loyalty is administered and awards and commissions are presented.
+(It's a well-known, if disputed, piece of London trivia that a black mark at 2pm on the clock above Horse Guards signifies the time that the axe fell on Charles' neck.)

 A mother and child in 17th century dress